2-Stage Registration Audit

 - Create the surveillance plan for the organization and choose dates for the first surveillance visit in the following months.

 If the Certification Body does not discover any serious nonconformances, the organization’s ISO management system(s) will be certified.

 The Certification Body performs surveillance audits once per year during the issued certificate validity.
 Surveillance audits are performed and documented in an analogical way like the certification audit.
 Lead auditors shall elaborate the surveillance audit report within 14 days from the realization of the surveillance audit.

 Transfer of accredited certification

-Transfer of accredited certification means appreciation of existing and valid management system certificate awarded by other accredited certification body for the purposes of certificate award by QSCert.
+Transfer of accredited certification means appreciation of existing and valid ISO management system certificate awarded by other accredited certification body for the purposes of a certificate.

 Certification Bodies, otherwise known as registrars, are the auditors that come complete the stage 2 certification audit within your company.
 Finding ANAB accredited registrars can be done by completing the free direct quotation questionnaire.

 - Select a Certification Body/Registrar.
 Do this early, within the first few months into your implementation project and budget to cover the costs.

 - Registrar makes use of the standard for ISO Management Systems Audit Requirements.